andrew/ultimate-awesome/README.md

 - [awesome-hyperledger](https://github.com/skcript/awesome-hyperledger) - A curated list of Hyperledger Resources, Articles, Talks and Applications, all in one place.
 - [awesome-hiring-process](https://github.com/stereobooster/awesome-hiring-process) - Collection of links and ideas about the hiring process in the IT industry.
 - [awesome-tidalcycles](https://github.com/tidalcycles/awesome-tidalcycles) - List of awesome things related to the live coding system TidalCycles and its close relatives.
+- [awesome-nx](https://github.com/billyjov/awesome-nx) - An awesome list that curates the best Nrwl Nx tools, tutorials, articles and more.
 - [awesome-6D-pose-estimation](https://github.com/Hardy-Uint/awesome-6D-pose-estimation) - 6D pose estimation algorithm.
 - [awesome-real-time-AI](https://github.com/Kyrie-Zhao/awesome-real-time-AI) - This is a list of awesome edgeAI inference related papers.
 - [awesome-blockchain-scalability](https://github.com/lucadonnoh/awesome-blockchain-scalability) - A curated list of awesome resources about blockchain scalability.